kenjiz/character_viewer/README.md

 # Character Viewer

-A simple 2-in-1 app that fetches characters from The Simpsons and The Wire from `api.duckduckgo.com`.
+A simple 2-in-1 app that fetches characters from The Simpsons and The Wire through `api.duckduckgo.com`.
 Demonstrating the power of **Flutter Flavors** for creating multi apps in one codebase.

 #### Note: